 Think ahead about how you’re going to handle your weeds.
 And keep in mind, the smaller they are, the easier they are to deal with!

 One of our best tips is to keep a nice thick layer of mulch around your plants as this really helps to keep those weeds down.
 The less energy and effort you have to give to the weeds, the more you can give to tending and caring for your crops.
+You can check out more strategies for keeping weeds out of the garden here.

 More Gardening Videos: